 Thursday 21st – As part of our FBC Sessions we are running a number of grassroots football specials #GrassrootsFootball Each session will discuss a range of topics and research related to grassroots football.
 Joining this session was Anthony May, Ryan Thomas, Andy Carmichael.
 The session was chaired by Dan Parnell.
 Watch the full recording here:

 Wednesday 27th – Celebrating the anniversary of the first Final of the European Championship for Women 27 May 1984: England women’s national teams highest placing at a major tournament.
 Chaired by Alex Culvin, this session discusses England’s close defeat by Sweden in the Final of the inaugural Women’s Euros in 1984 with two England captains, Carol Thomas and Gill Coultard, and Jean Williams who is currently working on a history of the England women’s team 1972 to present – join us 11am (BST).
 Read more here.
+The full recording to watch is here:

 Wednesday 27th – DOUBLE HEADER As part of our FBC Sessions we are running a number of grassroots football specials #GrassrootsFootball Each session will discuss a range of topics and research related to grassroots football.
-Details to join will be sent to members by email.
-Joining these sessions:

 – First-Half – kick off 2pm (BST) – Jimmy O’Gorman, Will Rowlands (Wirral Schools FA), Tom Webb, Chad Roberts and chaired by Dan Parnell.
+Watch here:

 Wednesday 3rd – As part of our FBC Sessions we are running a number of grassroots football specials #GrassrootsFootball Each session will discuss a range of topics and research related to grassroots football.
 Joining this session for a 2pm (BST) kick off: David Kilpatrick, Dave Webber, Danny Fitzpatrick and chaired by Simon Rofe.
 Details to join will be sent to members by email.